LoopKit/loopdocs/docs/loop-3/services.md

 ## Next Step: Loop Displays

 Great job, almost finished!
-Now that you have completed your services, let's move onto understanding your Loop Displays.
+Now that you have completed your services, let's move onto understanding your [Loop Displays](displays_v3.md).

-* Loop 2.2.x - click on this link for [Displays](../operation/loop-settings/displays.md)

-* Loop 3 - click on this link for [Displays](displays_v3.md).

 Loop displays is a valuable tool for understanding your Loop and a great page to review when troubleshooting.